Hirzahida/home_heatlhcare_quality/README.md

 The following files are provided to support the analysis:

-HH_State_Oct2025.csv – A CSV file containing data on home health quality and associated measurement metrics.
+1. HH_State_Oct2025.csv – A CSV file containing data on home health quality and associated measurement metrics.
 The answers to the questions above are based on this dataset.
-README.d – A documentation file that includes all necessary instructions and details required to run the analysis. home_healthcare_quality.ipynb – A Jupyter Notebook source file containing the code for performing the analysis.
-It can be opened in Jupyter Notebook and requires Python 3.x. home_healthcare_quality.py – A Python script containing the same analysis code.
+2. README.d – A documentation file that includes all necessary instructions and details required to run the analysis.
+3.  home_healthcare_quality.ipynb – A Jupyter Notebook file containing the complete analysis workflow, including data preparation and validation, model development, and evaluation.
+It can be opened in Jupyter Notebook and requires Python 3.x.
+4.  home_healthcare_quality.py – A Python script containing the same analysis code.
 It can be executed using Python 3.x.

 ## Results